svenyurgensson/assorted_candy/README.md

 As you can see I just clone this repository into project's tree and treat it as ordinary library.
 Don't miss that you should explicitely require particular ruby files.

+The library does not automatically require anything, so you can pick and choose which extensions get added, by requiring them individually, e.g.:

+    require 'assorted_candy/null_object/null_object'
+    require 'assorted_candy/core/multi_block'

+and so on.

+Or you can use helper method somewere in your initializing script:

+    AssortedCandy[:option, :null_object]

+Just feed this method with names of library name.

 ## Cautions